Setting up high-availability failover mode

 First steps in setting up the primary node

 This part is the same as setting up a normal OpenVPN Access Server installation on a private network.
 You will need a supported Linux operating system with a private static IP address.
 We have some technical documentation on how to set a static IP address on a Linux installation here, if you need it.
 Some networks work with a DHCP server with a static IP address assignment for DHCP clients, and if you have that configured and working, then that is also acceptable.
 Since you will be running the Access Server failover pair inside of a private network, if you want people from the Internet to reach it, you will need to set up port forwarding in the gateway system on this network that leads to the Internet.
 For initial testing you can forward ports TCP 443, TCP 943, and UDP 1194, to the static IP address of your primary node.
 This way you can set up your Access Server and get it reachable and working from the outside.
 Later, you should direct the port forwards to the virtual IP chosen for your failover setup instead.
-You would ideally have a DNS record set up that points to the public IP address of your Internet gateway system that leads to the Access Server, and you would have this configured in the Access Server’s Network Settings page in the host name or IP address field.
+You would ideally have a DNS (FQND) record set up that points to the public IP address of your Internet gateway system that forwards ports to your Access Server's shared virtual IP, and you would have this FQDN name configured in the Access Server's Network Settings page in the host name or IP address field.
 This field contains the address clients will try to connect to.
 A DNS name allows for easy updates if the public IP of the server ever changes in the future, and it also makes it possible for a proper SSL certificate to be installed.